'Sliver of hope.' Relief, caution as America absorbs verdict - WTMJ

 Naim Rasheed, 26, of Oklahoma City, said he had assumed no one would face justice for Floyd’s death.
 The guilty verdict, he said, was a relief, and he believes police officers will realize they can’t get away with violence against Black Americans.

-“I bet that they’re going to take their lives a little bit more serious and their careers a little bit more serious now,” Rasheed said.
+“I bet that they’re going to take their lives a little bit more serious and their careers a little bit more serious now,” Rasheed said from the barbershop where he works.

 Tina Ikpa, a Black attorney in Norman, Oklahoma, said she was “waiting for the other shoe to drop.”